Cambodia poll body disqualifies sole opposition party from July election | Politics

 Cambodia poll body disqualifies sole opposition party from July election

-Asked for comment on the disqualification, spokesperson for the CPP Sok Eysan said the election would be free and fair, adding that more than 10 parties had registered.
-Just over a year old, the Candlelight Party is a reincarnation of the Cambodia National Rescue Party (CNRP), a popular opposition that the Supreme Court disbanded in 2017 ahead of an election that was swept by CPP.
+Hun Sen has previously said the CPP will dominate politics for up to 100 years.
+Just over a year old, Candlelight is a reincarnation of the Cambodia National Rescue Party (CNRP), a popular opposition that the Supreme Court disbanded in 2017 ahead of an election that was swept by CPP.

 - Country: